dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Other Services/Azure DevOps/Self-Hosted Agents.md

 tags: [devops, cicd, orchestration]
 ---

-For using a machine that we own as a Agent we need to install the agent software on the machine
+To use a machine that we own as a Agent we need to install the agent software on the machine

 - Self-Hosted Agents allow us to create custom environments with dependencies that are tailored to our needs
 - It decreases the build latency.
 Since we have the agent configured in advanced we don't have to wait for a cloud agent with the configuration we require to become available